The Role of Sticky Traps and Pheromone Lures in Integrated Pest Management

 • How do sticky traps and pheromone lures contribute to IPM?

-• Sticky traps and pheromone lures are essential tools in IPM for monitoring and controlling pests.
-Sticky traps attract insects and other pests with adhesive surfaces, while pheromone lures mimic natural attractants to lure pests into traps, enabling early detection and intervention.
+• Sticky traps and pheromone lures play a crucial role in IPM by helping monitor and manage insect populations.
+Sticky traps capture pests on adhesive surfaces, while pheromone lures release sex pheromones or specific attractants that mimic natural signals to lure insects into traps, making early detection and control of pests like moths and other insects easier.

 • What pests can sticky traps and pheromone lures manage?